 I really do like the youngsters who are already up in the bigs, but they are green and need time to develop.
 They also have a rotation that many bettors will sleep on sneaking up on and beating much better teams from time to time.
 Additionally, their farm system might make them a contender in the division within the next couple of seasons, with guys like Trevor Rogers and Braxton Garrett putting up strong numbers in the minors.

-But none of that will be enough to save them from another fourth-place finish in the NL East in 2020.
+But none of that will be enough to save them from another fourth-place finish in the National League East MLB standings in 2020.

 Miami Marlins Projected Starters: